Chapter 11: Nuclear Magnetic Resonance with nmrglue and nmrsim#

 The general procedure for collecting NMR data is to excite a given type of NMR-active nuclei with a radio-frequency pulse and allow them to relax.
 As they precess, their rotation leads to a voltage oscillation in the instrument at characteristic frequencies, and the spectrometer records these oscillations as a free induction decay (fid) depicted below (Figure 1, left).
 It is the frequency of these oscillations that we are interested in because they are informative to a trained chemist as to the chemical environment of the nuclei.
 One challenge is that all the different signals from each of the nuclei are stacked on top of each other making it difficult to distinguish one from the other or to determine the wave frequency.
 This is similar to the problem of a computer discerning a single instrument in an entire orchestra playing at once.
 Fortunately, there is a mathematical equation called the Fourier transform that converts the above fid into a graph showing all of the different frequencies (Figure 1, right).
 This is what is known as converting the time domain to the frequency domain.

-Figure 1 Raw NMR spectroscopy data is converted from the time domain (left) to the frequency domains (right) using a Fourier transform.
+Figure 1 Raw NMR spectroscopy data is converted from the time domain (left) to the frequency domain (right) using a Fourier transform.

 The general steps for dealing with NMR spectroscopic data in Python are outlined below.